untitled (black cube) / 2015

 For one of the cells in Utrecht’s former prison in Wolvenplein, for a group show called ‘onder controle‘, a black cube with a small tunnel was constructed.
 The cube is too big to get out the room, imprisoned just the unfortunate that were held prison before.
 There is a humming, modulating sound to be heard, generated by a guitar amp, a mixer and some loose cables.
 The small square hole shows daylight, but no view: the daylight is just behind the curve of the tunnel.

 The Science of Feedback is an attempt to create an autonomous system made out of small active elements.
 These elements are mostly electronics and mechanical parts.
 The system is built up like a feedback-landscape, all parts are connected by input/output and therefore every element gives feedback to the next.
 The outcome is rather unexpected, the system is searching for stability.

-built up for the Hackwire exhibition in DAS SPECTRUM, Utrecht.
+For the Hackwire exhibition in DAS SPECTRUM, Utrecht. w/ Rob Zimmermann.

 wood, steel, electronics.

 Op Schaal is an exhibition based on the dimensions and characteristics of the exhibitionspace itself.
 The space has been reconstructed in half its size and then rearranged in order to get new undiscovered insights in walking through the space.
 The room was darkened and prepared with colored light.
 Because the reconstructed parts have a backside as well, the visitors could walk ‘backstage’.

 The picture above shows the interior of a structure called ‘pavilion’.
 This was a white cube constructed inside a sloppy woodshed.
 The inside is built as a small theaterhall, it’s purpose is to watch colors change and be fully surrounded by the moving composition of three lightsources: a red, a blue and a green lightbulb.
 Pre-recorded patterns made the lights change.